 Open the door to co-op housing

-ON JUNE 7, ONTARIANS VOTE IN THE PROVINCIAL ELECTION.
+IN JUNE, ONTARIANS VOTED IN THE PROVINCIAL ELECTION.

-Many low- and middle-income households are feeling the squeeze in the housing market.
+Many low- and middle-income households in Ontario are feeling the squeeze in the housing market.
 Co-ops are part of the solution.
-More co-ops will help meet the need for mixed-income, affordable housing.
+We need all levels of government to come to the table to fix the affordable housing squeeze.

 Check out the stories from co-op members from across Ontario